 Eligibility

-- Students with research interests aligned with IMS core capabilities are preferred
+• Students whose research interests align with IMS's core capabilities are preferred

 Important Dates